animesh-garg/jekyll-website/src/vita/index.md

 div_class: vita
 ---

 I want to solve some of the open problems in AI, particularly for robotics.
+I am interested in optimization and machine learning applications for robotics & healthcare applications.

+Primarily, I work in radiation treatment planning and delivery for cancer.
+We use latest optimization algorithms for creating clinically safe radiaction distributions and devise novel delivery methods like custom 3D printed implants.

-I am interested in vision and machine learning applications for robotics.
-My long term goal would be to make robots as easy to program and operate as a car.
-Currently I am working on autonomy in surgical robotics with [Raven-II](http://r2db.tumblr.com/).
+One of my long term goal would be to make robots as easy to program and operate as a car.
+I am also working on skill learning with applications to surgical robotics.

 Please [email me](mailto:animesh.garg@berkeley.edu) for a pdf version of latest CV.